daerduoCarey/o2oafford/exps/README.md

 Before training our O2O-Afford Perception network, we need to collect a large-scale interaction data from the SAPIEN environment.
 We release a code `exps/gen_offline_data.py` to batch-generate the large-scale data.

-Please go to the `exps` directory and run the following to generate data over the small set of data for preview.
+Please go to the `exps` directory and run the following to generate large-scale interaction data.

     bash scripts/gen_data-placement.sh